tuguzT/cargo-gpu-miri/README.md

 # `cargo-gpu` & Miri

-This repository shows various issues with the usage of `cargo-gpu` if it was called with Miri (by `cargo miri run` or `cargo miri test` commands)
+This repository used to show various issues with the usage of `cargo-gpu` if it was called with Miri (by `cargo miri run` or `cargo miri test` commands)

-See Rust-GPU/cargo-gpu#93
+See resolved issue Rust-GPU/cargo-gpu#93

 Workspace of the repository contains multiple crates: